BUDGET: C.E. TOE KICK SAW

 Alternative #2: JAPANESE SAW

-Shown: SUIZAN Japanese Saw (Amazon)
+See on Amazon: SUIZAN Japanese Saw

-Woodworkers know that flush cutting dowels, making dovetails, or even starting holes in the center of wood require a Japanese saw.
+Woodworkers know that flush-cutting dowels, making dovetails, or even starting holes in the center of wood require a Japanese saw.

 Reasons to Pick